manez/conference/readme.txt

 V. About

+This version was modified for the Open Repos 2013 conference by manez at the University of PEI.
+Some customizations are hard-coded in a not-so-great way.

-  The current version for Drupal 6.x has been ported by Zyxware
+  The original version for Drupal 6.x has been ported by Zyxware

   Versions 2.x for Drupal 5.x are written by Maximilian Hasler (firstname dot lastname at gmail dot com),